 Exercise and movement therapies

-Tai Chi - Tai Chi is an ancient form of Chinese martial arts; it uses the principles of deep breathing and relaxation combined with slow controlled movements which can help improve posture and balance.
-Some classes teach a type of seated Tai Chi which can be enjoyed by anyone wishing to practice and have the benefits of Tai Chi, sitting down.
+Tai Chi: Tai Chi is an ancient form of Chinese martial arts; it uses the principles of deep breathing and relaxation combined with slow, controlled movements, which can help improve posture and balance.
+Some classes teach a type of seated Tai Chi which can be enjoyed by anyone wishing to practice and offers the benefits of Tai Chi whilst sitting down.

-Studies have looked into the potential benefits of Tai Chi for people with osteoporosis, but there is currently no convincing evidence that Tai Chi can prevent or treat the condition.
+Studies have looked into the potential benefits of Tai Chi for people with osteoporosis but there is currently no convincing evidence that Tai Chi can prevent or treat the condition.
 Some research has studied the effect of Tai Chi in reducing the risk of falls among older adults who are at increased risk but the results aren’t clear and more research is needed.
-Tai Chi though may reduce falls risk in the younger less-frail older person.
+Tai Chi, though, may reduce falls risk in less frail older people.

 The benefits of a healthy lifestyle